What is My Cat Thinking? Cat Lovers, You’re Going to Love this Book!

 Our Cats Love Aristocats Cat Food

-April 18, 2009 by Joi
+April 18, 2009 By Joi

 This is an old post from the old blog.
 I’m moving a lot of these posts to this blog, so that I can delete the dinosaur.
 Precious Prissy was still alive when I wrote this post, so it’s pretty bittersweet to read it.
 It’s always good to remember her, but I’ll always miss her beautiful little face and graceful, dainty, perfectly delightful disposition.
 She was so laid back – such a contrast to Miss Alexa!